Eugène Viollet-le-Duc: End of the Empire and of Restoration

-In May 1871 he left his home in Paris just before national guardsmen arrived to draft him into the armed force of the Paris Commune who subsquently condemned him to death.
-He escaped to Pierrefonds, where he had a small apartment before going in exile in Laussane, where he engage in his passion for mountains, making detailed maps and a series of thirty-two drawings of the alpine scenery.
+In May 1871 he left his home in Paris just before national guardsmen arrived to draft him into the armed force of the Paris Commune who subsequently condemned him to death.
+He escaped to Pierrefonds, where he had a small apartment before going in exile in Lausanne, where he engage in his passion for mountains, making detailed maps and a series of thirty-two drawings of the alpine scenery.
 While in Lausanne he was also asked to undertake the restoration of the cathedral.

-He returned latter to Paris after the Commune had been suppressed and saw the ruins of most of the public buildings of the city, burned by the Commune in its last days.
+He returned later to Paris after the Commune had been suppressed and saw the ruins of most of the public buildings of the city, burned by the Commune in its last days.
 He received his only commission from the new government of the French Third Republic; Jules Simon, the new Minister of Culture and Public Instruction, asked him to design a plaque to be placed before Notre-Dame to honor the hostages killed by the Paris Commune in its final days.

-The new government of the French Third Republic made little use of his expertise in the restoration of the major government buildings which had been burned by the Paris Commune, including the Tuileries Palace, the Palace of the Legion of Honor, the Palais Royale, the library of the Louvre, the Ministry of Justice and the Ministry of Finance.
+The new government of the French Third Republic made little use of his expertise in the restoration of the major government buildings which had been burned by the Paris Commune, including the Tuileries Palace, the Palace of the Legion of Honor, the Palais-Royal, the library of the Louvre, the Ministry of Justice and the Ministry of Finance.
 The only reconstruction on which he was consulted was that of the Hotel de Ville.
 The writer Edmond de Goncourt called for leaving the ruin of the Hotel de Ville exactly as it was, "a ruin of a magical palace, A marvel of the picturesque.
 The country should not condemn it without appeal to restoration by Viollet-le-Duc."
 The government asked Viollet-le-Duc to organize a competition.
 He presented two options; to either restore the building to its original state, with its historic interior; or to demolish it and build a new city hall.
 In July 1872 the government decided to preserve the Renaissance facade, but otherwise to completely demolish and rebuild the building.